Resparing/vkdt/DOCUMENTATION/Instance.md

 	);
 	```

-	- The VKDT Instance will start setting itself and fill out the important vector.
+	- The VKDT Instance will start setting itself & fill out the important vector.

 	- There are 2 parameters:
 		1. `vkdtRequestedExtensions` A Reference to a `std::vector<const char*>` of requested Vulkan Extensions.